 Creating Frontend Group Creation Page

-You can see, from the above picture, the group ‘Art Club’ that we created from the frontend is now added along with the existing groups.
+The group ‘Art Club’ that we created from the frontend is now added along with the existing groups.

 Advantages of the Frontend Group Creator Extension